rvp-group/mdslam/README.md

-# md_slam
-MD-SLAM: Multi-cue Direct SLAM
+# MD-SLAM: Multi-cue Direct SLAM
+Versatile direct SLAM pipeline that works for RGB-D and LiDAR

+Code will be soon available :)